simonmichael/hledger_site/src/install.md

 ### Shell completions

-If you use the bash shell, you can optionally install hledger's shell completions.
-These will show context-sensitive autocompletions when you press TAB in a hledger command line.
+If you use the bash shell, you can optionally set up context-sensitive autocompletions when you press TAB in a hledger command line.
 (If you'd like autocompletions for another shell, consider contributing them:
 [hledger/shell-completion/README](https://raw.githubusercontent.com/simonmichael/hledger/1.40-branch/hledger/shell-completion/).)

-If you installed hledger with your system's package manager, it might have configured completions also.
+If you installed hledger with your system's package manager, it might have configured completions already.
-Here's how to test if completions are working:
+Here's how to test if completions are working: at a bash shell prompt,

 - `hledger<SPACE><TAB><TAB>` should list all hledger commands.
 - `hledger reg acct:<TAB><TAB>` should list your top-level account names.